emintz/ArduinoLib/RTOSAid/README.md

 }
 ```

+This is the embedded counterpart to "Hello, World", a
+short, simple, easily understood program that produces
+simple output.

 Now let's blink two LEDs, the builtin as above, and another at
 twice per second.
+One straightforward design splits the 500
-We can split the 500 millisecond delays into
-two 250 millisecond delays and interleave the code tthat blinks
+millisecond delays into two 250 millisecond delays and interleaves
-the second LED.
+code that blinks the LEDs.

 ```c++
 #include "Arduino.h"